 New releases of EQuIS often include schema updates with changes to the functions and tables within the EQuIS Database Schema (in Microsoft SQL Server).
-These database updates need to be applied as part of the upgrade by an administrator, using the SQL Database login with the full read/write credentials.
+Check the Schema Updates section of the build summary page in the Release Notes chapter for any changes to a build.

 •When a schema update is applied, records with the details are added to ST_VERSION and ST_MODULE (MODULE_TYPE=db).
 Records are only created when updates to a schema are available and applied.

 EQuIS Online clients must contact EarthSoft (their Account Manager or Support) to perform an upgrade.